Metal vs asphalt shingles best roofing choice Central Texas Texas

 Standard asphalt shingles offer moderate energy efficiency:

-• Darker shingles absorb heat, potentially raising attic temperatures and cooling costs.
+• In the Central Texas market, Darker shingles absorb heat, potentially raising attic temperatures and cooling costs.

-• Some shingles come with reflective granules to improve efficiency, but their performance typically lags behind metal roofs.
+• In Austin's competitive real estate market, Some shingles come with reflective granules to improve efficiency, but their performance typically lags behind metal roofs.

 Maintenance Needs: Keeping Your Roof in Top Shape